-While the candy-coloured, ombré hair was undoubtably a fun look to honour the occasion, it's unclear whether the colour is permanent or temporary, courtesy of wash-out dye or clip-in extensions.
+While the candy-colored, ombré hair was undoubtably a fun look to honor the occasion, it's unclear whether the color is permanent or temporary, courtesy of wash-out dye or clip-in extensions.
 What we do know is that Hilton's dip-dyed streaks feel '90s nostalgic, in the best way — like something we might've tried to copy from our childhood bathroom after watching an episode of The Simple Life.

 Hilton posted some snaps of last night's premiere party on Instagram, posing for poolside selfies with Cara Delevingne, Diplo, and beauty Youtuber James Charles.
 From the photos and videos, it looks like quite the bash, complete with an open-air backyard screening with plush sofas, pillows, and candles.